help-me-mom/ng-mocks/README.md

 It provides a rich toolkit of functions to manipulate the mocks in the way your test requires, but with minimum overhead.

-Usually, we have something simple to test, but, time to time, the simplicity is killed by nightmarish dependencies.
+Usually, we have something simple to test, but time to time, the simplicity is killed by nightmarish dependencies.
 The good thing here is that commonly the dependencies have been declared or imported in the same module, where our tested thing is.
 Therefore, with help of `MockBuilder` we can quite easily define a testing module, where everything in the module will be replaced with their mocks, except the tested thing: `MockBuilder( TheThing, ItsModule )`.